 Do you know how to make i cords, or any type of cords for that matter?
 Here are some i cord instructions for you and also how to make various different types of cords.

 Cords are also great to use in your scrapbooking.
-If you make the cords yourself, you can select your own colours so that your cords will blend in with your scrapbooking layout.
-Embroidery floss is ideal for the making of cords, and also comes in an extensive and beautiful array of colours.
-The strands are easy to separate, and in this way, you can combine different shades to create multicoloured cords.
+If you make the cords yourself, you can select your own colors so that your cords will blend in with your scrapbooking layout.
+Embroidery floss is ideal for the making of cords, and also comes in an extensive and beautiful array of colors.
+The strands are easy to separate, and in this way, you can combine different shades to create multicolored cords.

 If you want a twisted cord, it is best to have a friend or family member at hand who can help you by holding the ends together as you twist.
 If you don’t, a door handle also works quite well.